seldonian-framework/Tutorials/_tutorials/custom_base_node.md

 <li>The inequality strings "<=" or ">=" (optional)</li>
 <li>Special strings that trigger a call to a function, such as "FPR" (standing for false positive rate)</li>
 </ol>
-An example constraint string that uses all five of these types is: "max(FPR/TPR,FNR/TNR) <= 0.5", which translates to "ensure that whatever is larger out of false positive rate divided by true positive rate vs. false negative rate divided by true negative rate is less than 0.5."
+An example constraint string that uses all five of these types is: "max(FPR/TPR,FNR/TNR) <= 0.5", which translates to "ensure that whatever is larger out of false positive rate divided by true positive rate vs. false negative rate divided by true negative rate is less than or equal to 0.5."
 </p>
 <p>
 In this tutorial, we will focus on #5 in the list.
 Specifically, we will demonstrate how to define custom strings that map to your own functions.
 This will allow you to customize your constraints beyond what the Engine already supports.